qusers/Q/experiments/analytical-charge-validation/README.md

 | `SHELL` | Shell index, outer radius, width, offset, pure-state angular strengths |

 `CONVENTION` precedes these records; `BEGIN`/`END` delimit exactly one block.
-Version 2 requires the water-site records and compatibility checks absent from version 1; old native logs must not be passed off as this stronger gate.
+Version 3 adds loaded position restraints and extra-restraint counts to version 2's water-site records and compatibility checks.
+Versions 1 and 2 are rejected by the current native gate; archived timing logs remain valid records of their older checks, not passes of this stronger gate.
+No archived log is rewritten or upgraded.
 Units are Q's existing angstrom, elementary-charge and kilocalorie-per-mole conventions; the A/B coefficients retain the topology combining-rule convention, not a universal sigma/epsilon interpretation.
 The checker compares atomic